anyaevostinar/SymbulationEmp/RefactorDEV_README.md

 * Building with scheduler code, need to test still 3/20/26
 * SGPHost can be created in SGPWorld, SGPWorld test with baseline host works, scheduler is copied over but not tested

+# Notes
+These are function flows that are complicated to follow:

+## Reproduction
+* Repro Inst -> state.markReproAttempt
+* Host Process checks Repro attempt -> calls AttemptReproduction
+* AttemptReproduction -> marks ReproInProgress, adds to repro queue
+* World processes repro queue after all organisms process
+* Repro queue process calls Reproduction and handles HostDoBirth

+## InputBuffer setup
+* Input Buffer starts at size 0
+* CPUState SetInputs is called by SGPWorld Assign New Env IO
+    * This doesn't seem to be happening during the tests without specifically calling it, which seems not ideal